Your Paper Your Way

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 Authors are invited to provide the names, and e-mail addresses of up to five potential reviewers.
 It would not be appropriate to nominate individuals that have had any input into the manuscripts submitted or any recent collaboration with the authors.
 The Editors may or may not take these suggestions into account during the reviewing process.

 All contributions are read by two or more referees to ensure both accuracy and relevance, and revisions to the script may thus be required.
 On acceptance, contributions are subject to editorial amendment to suit house style.
 When a manuscript is returned for revision prior to final acceptance, the revised version must be submitted as soon as possible after the author's receipt of the referee's reports.
 Revised manuscripts returned after four months will be considered as new submissions subject to full re-review.
+NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.

 As part of the Your Paper Your Way service, you may choose to submit your manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or lay-out that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.